The Poisson saturation of coregular submanifolds: The saturation of a coregular submanifold

 \end{ex}

-As a consequence of Theorem \ref{satsmooth}, we obtain an alternative characterization of regular submanifolds.
-It turns out that the two extreme examples -- Poisson submanifolds and transversals -- are the building blocks of any regular submanifold.
+As a consequence of Theorem \ref{satsmooth}, we obtain an alternative characterization of coregular submanifolds.
+It turns out that the two extreme examples -- Poisson submanifolds and transversals -- are the building blocks of any coregular submanifold.